xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 This panel uses JS Smooth Browser
 - Mainly used for a nice view of your album covers
+- Uses Jsplitter environment, not SMP
+- However, it is included in the sample scripts in SMP 1.6.1
+- It is best to use SMP 1.6.2 which this theme uses.

 <img width="644" height="1194" alt="image" src="https://github.com/user-attachments/assets/5cb29065-3e58-4ed0-8fd0-d71f30db3184" />